Viola palustris: Range and habitat

 Marsh violets are native to Europe and North America as well as a small area in northern Africa and a portion of western Asia.
 In Asia it grows just in Western Siberia in Russia.
 To the east in Europe it is native to almost every country, but is absent from southern Russia, Crimea in Ukraine, European Turkey, Albania, the islands of Sicily, Sardinia, the archipelago of Svalbard, and the Balearic Islands.
 It is recorded as locally extinct in Hungary.
 They are found in the Azores in the Atlantic Ocean.

 In north America their range includes Greenland and most of Canada except for the Yukon, Nova Scotia, New Brunswick, and Prince Edward Island.
 In the western United States it grows in mountainous areas of Washington, Oregon, northern coastal California, Idaho, Montana, and Wyoming.
 It also grows in parts of Nevada and Utah and is reported without specific locations in Arizona, Colorado, and South Dakota.
 It also has been recorded by the Natural Resources Conservation Service as native to the northeastern states of New York, Vermont, New Hampshire, and Maine.

 Marsh violets grow in marshes, fens, swamps, wet forests, and along stream banks.
-They grow at sea level all the way to 1800 meters in elevation.
+They grow at sea level all the way to 1800 m in elevation.